apertium/lexd/Usage.md

 # Lexd Syntax

+## Basic Syntax

 A Lexd rule file defines lexicons and patterns.
 Each lexicon consists of a list of entries which have an analysis side and a generation side, similar to lexicons in HFST Lexc.
 Patterns, meanwhile, replace Lexc's continuation lexicons.
-Each pattern consists of a list of lexicons which the compiler concatenates in that order.
+Each pattern consists of a list of lexicons or named patterns which the compiler concatenates in that order.

 ```
 PATTERNS